How to prevent indoor flooding

 How to avoid scalds

 A scald may be caused by steam or hot water and the effects can be painful and long lasting.
-The ageing process, medication and some medical conditions may cause our skin to become thinner as we age.
-This increases the risk of a scald as you may not be able to tell how hot water is until you’ve been injured, so it’s important to take care.
+The ageing process, medications and some medical conditions may put us at more risk of a scald.
+You may not be able to tell how hot water is until you’ve been injured, so it’s important to take care.

 In the kitchen: